 We want to take the magic of film and filmmaking out into the community.
-We believe people are desperate to move beyond the restrictions of the past year.
-We intend to host screenings of our winning films across the borough as soon as Covid-19 restrictions are relaxed.
+We believe people are desperate to move beyond the restrictions of the past year and a half.
+We intend to host screenings of our winning films across the borough as soon as possible.
 But a key part of our plan is also to enable people to make their own films.
 Anyone with a smartphone has the technology to make a film.
-But we will provide free workshops and training sessions for new filmmakers, and with this equipment a platform for their films to be seen by others.
+We will provide free workshops and training sessions for new filmmakers and a platform for their films to be seen by others and especially in our local community.

 Festival date: December 4, 2021 (tbc)